Lola Van Wagenen: Biography

 She married George Burrill, Ph.D., the founder of the international development firm ARD, on July 17, 2002, in Shelburne, Vermont.
 Burrill is the Honorary Consul from New Zealand to Vermont.
-He was a US delegate to the United States New Zealand Partnership Forum in 2011, held in Christchurch, New Zealand, when a devastating earthquake struck the city.
+He was a US delegate to the United States New Zealand Partnership Forum in 2011, held in Christchurch, when a devastating earthquake struck the city.
 After his return to Vermont, the couple organized a successful fundraiser that netted over $70,000 for earthquake recovery programs.

 Van Wagenen serves on the Robertson Scholars selection committee, which grants scholarships to international students at Duke University and University of North Carolina.
 The couple established the New American Scholarship Fund at Champlain College in 2012.

-Since the 1970s, Van Wagenen has served on the Board of Directors or in other capacities with various charitable organizations, including Shelburne Farms, the Vermont Historical Society and the New York Women’s Foundation.
+Since the 1970s, Van Wagenen has served on the Board of Directors or in other capacities with various charitable organizations, including Shelburne Farms, the Vermont Historical Society, and the New York Women's Foundation.
 She served on the Task Force on Appropriate Technology with the U.S. Office of Technology Assessment in 1977.
 In 1979 she was a member of the National Commission on the International Year of the Child.